 25 years ago, John Moorlach gained the nation’s attention by guiding Orange County out of crippling bankruptcy and putting the County on a long-term path to success.
 Now he’s working to do the same in Sacramento.

-While there’s a lot of talk about homelessness, I’m working on specific remedies that fix the problem.
-I was able to find funding for Laura’s Law, allowing severely mentally ill individuals to obtain assisted outpatient treatment.
+I’m working on specific remedies that fix the homeless, including finding essential funding last year for Laura’s Law, allowing severely mentally ill individuals to obtain assisted outpatient treatment.
 I’m also a joint author of SB 1206 (Proposition 2), which redirects existing funding to supportive housing for mentally ill homeless.

 Fix the Housing Crunch

 Government imposed fees on new California housing are 3 times higher than the national average, and regulatory delays compound the cost.
 I’m fighting to cut these costs and remove unnecessary regulations so that our children don’t have to move away just to afford a home for their families.

 Better Roads & Highways

 I opposed the 17 cents per gallon gas tax the liberal majority imposed in 2017.
 At the time, I predicted this new tax revenue would be diverted to other causes.
 I was right, and now the majority wants to raise taxes even higher.
 Californians deserve to know their tax dollars are being used appropriately, and that includes using gas taxes for improving highways and other roads.

 2014 Quail Street